con0fav/noteTaker-bc11/README.md

 Click the "Get Started" button to navigate to the notes page.
 From there, a new not cant be written by clicking the pencil icon in the upper right corner.
 After entering a note title and the note contents, click the floppy disk icon next to the pencil to save.
 The red trash can deletes a note.

+## Future development
+Fix database issues, make UI more appealing, add export options (to .txt and other formats), add markdown or rich text editor.

 ## Technologies

 This app was built using Javascript and a Node Express server.